roshan-sama/nomad-dancers/README.md

 ## Inspiration

+The inspiration for this application was a meme on a West Coast Swing group on Facebook

-Meme title: "How all-star dancers go to so many events"
+The Meme's title: "How all-star dancers go to so many events"

 Meme picture: A view from the back of an SUV, whose rear seats are replaced with a bed and a dressed, suggesting that the occupants sleep in their car.